Author Guidelines

 2. The manuscript should be written in English, saved as .doc, .docx, or .rtf, and submitted through the Online Journal System (OJS) following this.

-3. Manuscripts accepted for publication will be charged Rp1.000.000,00,- for article-processing cost (APC).
-The *.pdf of each article will be published as soon as the author(s) pay the APC.
-The author(s) will be given two copies of a fully printed journal from the editorial board.
+3. Manuscripts accepted for publication are not subject to article-processing charges (APC).
+The *.pdf of each article will be published by the editorial board, and the author(s) will be provided with two copies of the fully printed journal.

 The Guidelines for Constructing Article